Scientific publications

 The HAL-UM portal

-Help with depositing in HAL (see the webinar )
+Help with depositing in HAL (see webinar)

-Entry of publication lists (researchers or laboratories)
+Entering lists of publications (researchers or laboratories)

 Incentive to submit the full text